Automattic/jetpack/projects/plugins/jetpack/readme.txt

 * Autoloader: prevent transitive plugin execution.
 * Carousel: ensure that the Carousel view is available regardless of your gallery's link settings.
+* Comments: improve respect for the Core moderation option in particular cases.
 * Cookies & Consent Widget: ensure the widget can be edited from the new block-based widget editor.
 * Dashboard: improve performance by reducing excessive API calls.
 * Instant Search: fix closing of the overlay using the Escape key in IE11.